 - Flower Motifs: The Victorian practice of floriography is well known to Leopold and addressed directly when he helps Charlie pick out a bouquet for his upcoming date.Leopold: No, no, this will not do.

 Charlie: Wha...
 Why?
 What is wrong with this one?

 Leopold: The orange lily implies extreme hatred.
 The begonia and lavender danger and suspicion, respectively.
 Every flower has a meaning, Charles.
 Might I suggest the amaryllis, which declares the recipient a most splendid beauty.
 Or the cabbage rose.

-- Gentleman and a Scholar: Leopold admires men of accomplishment and is working on inventing the elevator.
+- Gentleman and a Scholar: Leopold is a nobleman who admires men of accomplishment and is working on inventing the elevator.

-- I Gave My Word: Marriage is the promise of eternal love and as a man of honor, Leopold can not promise eternally what he has never felt momentarily.
+- I Gave My Word: Marriage is the promise of eternal love and, as a man of honor, Leopold wonders how he can promise eternally what he has never felt momentarily.

-- Impoverished Patrician: Leopold has no money, which is why his uncle pressures him to marry a rich American.
-He complains about it in the beginning but in the end he understands that there are some things that a person just needs to do.
+- Impoverished Patrician: Leopold's family is heavily in debt, which is why his uncle pressures him to marry a rich American.
+He complains about it in the beginning but in the end he understands that there are some things a person just needs to do.

 - Knight in Shining Armor:

 - After a purse-snatcher takes off with Kate's purse, Leo rides him down on horseback.Leopold: I warn you scoundrel, I was trained at the King's Academy and schooled in weaponry by the palace guard.
 You stand no chance.
 Where you run, I shall ride, when you stop, the steel of this strap shall be lodged in your brain.

 [the thief throws down the bag and flees as onlookers applaud]